Lokankara/Quiz/src/main/resources/quiz-set_3.md

 - Do not back up; rely on auto-healing

 **Explanation:**
-"Rely solely on instance store volumes" is incorrect.
+Rely solely on instance store volumes is incorrect.
 Instance store is ephemeral and not suitable for backups.
-"Use EBS snapshots and copy them to another region or use lifecycle policies" is correct.
+Use EBS snapshots and copy them to another region or use lifecycle policies is correct.
 EBS snapshots (incremental) and cross‑region copies or automated lifecycle policies are recommended for durable backups.
-"Store backups only on the instance’s local disk and manual copy" is incorrect.
+Store backups only on the instance’s local disk and manual copy is incorrect.
 Local disks are ephemeral; manual procedures are error-prone and not durable.
-"Do not back up; rely on auto-healing" is incorrect.
+Do not back up; rely on auto-healing is incorrect.
 Auto-healing replaces instances but does not preserve application data unless backed up.

 ---